how to uninstall MacKeeper – updated

 4. Go to Applications > Utilities > Keychain Access.app and double click on it.
 Notice the padlock in the window is up there on the left, rather than down the bottom.
 Click on it and enter your admin password.
 Now go through all the items in the ‘Keychains‘ list (such as Login, System, Root) with ‘All items’ selected in the ‘Category’ list.
 Anything you find related to ‘MacKeeper’ or ‘zeobit’, click on it, then choose Edit > Delete from the menu.

-5. Open the Activity Monitor utility (Applications>Utilities>Activity Monitor.app), make sure ‘All Processes’ is showing in the drop down menu just over on the right of the dialogue box, then scroll down the list and see if any processes called ‘MacKeeper’, ‘zeobit’ or ’911 bundle’ are still running.
+5. Open the Activity Monitor utility (Applications>Utilities>Activity Monitor.app).
+In 10.10 Yosemite or later, select the View menu and choose ‘All Processes’.
+For earlier versions of macOS, select ‘All Processes from the drop down menu just over on the right of the dialogue box.
+Next, scroll down the list of items shown and see if any processes called ‘MacKeeper’, ‘zeobit’ or ‘911 bundle’ are still running.
 Older versions of MacKeeper may have a ‘WINE’ process running, so also look for ‘wine’.
-Anything you find, click on it and hit ‘Quit Process’ (top left).
+Anything you find, click on it and hit the ‘Quit Process’ or ‘X’ button (Yosemite) in the top left corner.

-6. Go to your Applications folder from a Finder window and select MacKeeper (if you have Time Machine, do the TM step now).
+6. Go to your Applications folder from a Finder window and select MacKeeper.
 Then, hold down ‘command’ and press ‘delete’ once.
 If you assigned MacKeeper to be pinned in the Dock, be sure to also drag the icon off the Dock and release it anywhere over the desktop.
-It will, satisfyingly, disappear in the ‘poof’ of a cloud.
+It will, satisfyingly, disappear in the ‘poof’ of a cloud. 😀

 7. When you’re done filling up your trash can with all this junk, click on the Finder> Empty Trash.